We are a Southwest Florida Military Museum, We have thousands of Military artifacts from all branches of the Military.

 No admission, free will donation.
 Very nice museum with lots of things to see in a relatively small space.
 Went with a 60-year-old and an 80-year-old and spent about 90 minutes.
 If you like military history and memorabilia, you will find things of interest…Thank Kathy H

 Reviewed March 21, 2016

 We happened upon this exhibit by chance when we stopped by the Naples Airport terminal.
 The exhibit is located in two locations in the Terminal.
 Be sure to see both.
 The museum is free and open to the public.
 The exhibits are of memorabilia donated by individuals and their families.
 We found the exhibits to be quite interesting in that they have the personal touch of the people who contributed them.
-In the annex exhibit we were greeted by Jim C. who volunteers at the museum.
+In the Annex exhibit, we were greeted by Jim. who volunteers at the museum.
 Jim showed us his contribution to the museum which chronicles his personal experiences in Nicaragua.
-We enjoyed hearing his story………Thanks MA Gray Ghost
+We enjoyed hearing his story………Thanks, MA Gray Ghost

 “Small but Interesting!”